lgeorgieff/translate/README.md

 A final remark: this is just a hobby project to play a little bit around with C++ and Unix.
 Please don't expect to get entire sentences translated!
 What you will get is an easy- and fast-to-use command line translator for single words.

+# License
+This project is open source under the [GNU GENERAL PUBLIC LICENSE Version 2 (GPL v2)](LICENSE.md).
+Feel free to use this and contribute to this project!

 # Building translate
 For building translate you need:
 * git